What is it? How is it achieved? How is it measured? Can I be successful?

 But still, I felt like I could do more and be more.

-I decided to quit my day job and create I'm Made For More podcast with the goal of sharing the inspiring journeys of today's top entrepreneurs and uncover what drives them, what makes them extraordinary, and how they got there.
+So, I decided to quit my day job and create Made For More Media with the goal of sharing inspiring stories of today's most successful entrepreneurs and uncover what drives them, what makes them extraordinary, and how they got there.